 'months' These will be calendar months of full-time working (at least 20 hours a week).
 Reasonable time off for holidays and illness may be included in this period.
-Where the work is less than 20 hours per week, candidates will be expected to complete a commensurately longer period of experience 'practical experience' This is experience which consists of activities which would typically be undertaken by an architect in practice.
-The Part 3 criteria are helpful in setting out in general terms some of the activities a candidate may undertake while engaged in professional training 'recently' At least 12 of the 24 months' of experience should have been undertaken in the 2 years immediately prior to submitting a documentary submission for the Part 3 Examination. 'direct supervision' The person supervising the candidate should have responsibility for and control over the work being undertaken. 'professional working in the construction industry' This person will be an architect registered in the territory where the experience is being undertaken or a chartered or similarly qualified member of an appropriate professional body.
+(Where the work is less than 20 hours per week, candidates will be expected to complete a commensurately longer period of experience.) 'practical experience' Experience which consists of activities which would typically be undertaken by an architect in practice.
+(The Part 3 criteria are helpful in setting out, in broad terms, some of the activities which are likely to be required to be undertaken.) 'recently' At least 12 of the 24 months of experience should have been undertaken in the two years immediately before taking the Part 3 exam. 'direct supervision' The person supervising the candidate should have responsibility for and control over the work being undertaken. 'professional working in the construction industry' Will be an architect registered in the territory where the experience is being undertaken, or a chartered or similarly qualified member of an appropriate professional body.
 The 'construction industry' will include qualified professionals typically involved in the procurement, design and management of the built environment.
+'Relevant European Territory Means the British Islands (the United Kingdom, the Channel Islands and the Isle of Man), states in the European Economic Area (EEA) and Switzerland.